adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j-magnons.rst

 =============

-Exchange template file (see :ref:`template-draft`) can be used to force the symmetry of the model or to filter the exchange Hamiltonian.
+Exchange template file (see :ref:`template-draft`) can be used to force the symmetry of the model or to filter the spin Hamiltonian.

 Filtering of the model
 ======================

-For filtering the exchange Hamiltonian there are a few options available:
+For filtering the spin Hamiltonian there are a few options available:

     * :ref:`--max_distance <rad-plot-tb2j_max-distance>`
     * :ref:`--min_distance <rad-plot-tb2j_min-distance>`